 For more tips and breakdown of what each position should include, visit our highlights video section.

 Finding potential colleges starts with first understanding what division level the student-athlete is best suited to play at.
 This doesn’t just mean evaluating their athletic skill level, but looking beyond athletics to their academic standing, ACT/SAT test scores and financial requirements.
 Once an athlete understands what division this combination of factors lands them, they can begin their search for the right college fit.
-To make the college search less daunting for student-athletes, we’ve created the NCSA Power Rankings report, which ranks the best colleges based on various factors, including athletics, academics, size, cost and location.
+To make the college search less daunting for student-athletes, we’ve created the NCSA Power Rankings, which rank the best colleges based on various factors, including, academics, size, cost and location.

 After a student-athlete has created a list of prospective schools that they believe are the best fit academically, athletically, socially and financially, it’s time to start making connections with college coaches.
 Student-athletes should both call and email college coaches to introduce themselves and express interest in their lacrosse program.
 Once an athlete has made this initial contact, they should work with their high school and/or club coach to see how they can help the athlete further develop a relationship with college coaches.

 Student-athletes looking to play at the NCAA Division 1 level will need to wait until September 1 of their junior year before they can begin contacting college coaches, but students can contact Division 2 and 3, NAIA and NJCAA coaches at any time.

 Once a student-athlete is ready to start contacting coaches, they need to know how to write a recruiting letter.
 First, athletes should start with a subject line that immediately grabs the coach’s attention.
 We suggest leading with numbers and stats, such as your ACT score, position, graduation year, height and weight, etc. Remember, college coaches receive many emails from prospective students, so athletes need to find a way to make their email stand out in the coach’s inbox.